exced/react-survey-editor/README.md

 | initialValue| object           | See | false | Initial survey value  |
 | locale | string  | "enUS" | false | Ant design locale language |

+## TODO

+- Allow question models as props to be flexlible

 All contributions are welcome.